nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `mk n/do project r/[29/05/2021][thu][Biweekly]` <br>Makes a task titled 'do project' and will recur every thursday, biweekly until 29th May 2021.

-Example of making task with multiple lines of description:
+Example of making a task with multiple lines of description:
 ```
 mk n/take a break d/
 - do 1